mdarif/JavaScript-Boilerplate/README.md

 # [JavaScript Boilerplate](https://github.com/mdarif/JavaScript-Boilerplate)

-JavaScript Boilerplate is the collection of best practices using a design pattern (global abetment) with the namespaces which would help us out to protect our code in a modular way with some commonly used utility methods, it's equipped with the configuration file in the form object literal.
-It would be a template over which people can build their projects.
-We would also be looking into different APIs that can combine along with the best practices to enhance our customized solution.
+JavaScript Boilerplate is the collection of best practices using a design pattern (Global Abatement) with the use of defined namespaces that would help you to protect our code.
+It is developed in a modular way with some commonly used utility methods provided that you would find useful for common operations.
+It is equipped with the configuration file in the form of an object literal that can be used to store global objects, config ids, URLs or textual strings.
+This framework has been designed to work as a ready to use template that you can build further in your projects as needed as it outlines the framework neatly and exhibits an approach to extend it.

 ## Files in Repository

-1.  `index.html` - A html help file for helper functions.
-It also explains the privileged and private functions within the file.
+1.  `index.html` - An html help file illustrating helper functions.

-2.  `js/_config.js` - JS file having general details that will be commonly used across the application.
+2.  `js/_config.js` - Config is having general details that will be commonly used across the application.
 Parameters like URLs, services, theme to be used within the application.

-3.  `js/_helper.js` - JS file having utility functions that are required across different modules or even within a single module.
+3.  `js/_helper.js` - Helper utility functions that are required across different modules or even within a single module.

-4.  `js/_main.js` - Main module is defined here.
-We have used `IIFE` (Intermediately invoking function expression) namespacing pattern and global abetment in this logic. `MODULE` is main namespace that has been defined and `MODULE.helper` is one of the components.
+4.  `js/_main.js` - It defines the main module.
+We have used IIFE (Intermediately invoking function expression) namespacing and global abatement in this logic.
+MODULE is main namespace that has been defined and MODULE.helper is one of the components.

 5.  `css/style.css` - Style sheets for the html help file.